 Travelling alone can seem daunting from the comfort of home.
 What happens if you get stranded somewhere?
 Can you go out at night solo?
 Won’t it feel weird to eat in a restaurant alone?

-Know your strengths
+1. Know your strengths

-Just say no
+4. Just say no

-Sometimes, especially in more hospitable and foreigner-fascinated cultures like Egypt, I’ve found the attention I get as a solo traveller to be a little intense.
-Learn how to say “no, thank you” in the local language, as well as “absolutely not” – plus the local nonverbal gesture for no, which is often more effective than both.
+Sometimes, especially in more hospitable and foreigner-fascinated cultures, the attention you get travelling solo can be a little intense.
+Learn how to say “no, thank you” in the local language, as well as “absolutely not” – plus the local nonverbal gesture for “no”, which is often more effective than both.

-You might be tempted to live on fast food, just to avoid awkward restaurant situations.
+You might be tempted to live on fast food just to avoid awkward restaurant situations.
 Don’t.
 In fact, fancy establishments are fantastic places to dine alone.
 Waiters are happy to help solo diners who smile and say, “I made a special trip just to eat here.
 What do you recommend?”

-Get an early start
+7. Get an early start

 If the thought of bar-hopping alone makes you die a little inside, just recast your day.
 Wake up early, enjoy a leisurely breakfast (when all the good stuff is still available on the hotel buffet) and head out for parks, museums and other daytime-only activities.
 If you pack your day full enough, you’ll be ready for bed by 9pm.

-Find your people
+8. Find your people

-Revel in it
+9. Revel in it

 But the real bonus of solo travel is much larger: pure freedom.
 You can take the exact trip you want, and even if you’re not quite sure yet what that might be, you’ll have a great time figuring it out.

-Technology and terrible films
+10. Embrace technology and terrible films

 And a smartphone or tablet is a must now that there is free wi-fi almost everywhere.
 Among many other things it means you can book your accommodation ahead and ensure a safe pick-up at your destination.
-If you’re feeling lonely you can connect with home, read the news and podcasts are great for passing time on long journeys.”
+If you’re feeling lonely you can connect with home, read the news and podcasts are great for passing time on long journeys.

-Don’t bury your head in a book
+11. Don’t bury your head in a book